Senyora Santibañez: Overview

 When Pia Wurtzbach was called out by former President and then-Mayor of Manila Joseph Estrada, who made a welcome gesture when Estrada gave Pia a kiss on the cheek, Senyora helped the meme spread by adding a sample from Maja Salvador's "Kilig".
 In October 2022, Senyora was also once dressed up for Halloween by the celebrity.
+In 2023, they are most well known to argue with Kiray Celis in social media.

 Background

 The first-ever remake, as granted by Televisa, was the 2007 Philippine remake starring Marian Rivera under GMA Network.
 It was a hit around Asia at the time.
 In Mexico, Nathalie Lartilleux remade Marimar in 2013 under the title Corazón Indomable and Ana Brenda Contreras and Daniel Arenas starred as the protagonists.
 In 2015, Philippines' GMA Network remade the Mexican telenovela for a second time, with Tom Rodriguez and Miss World 2013 winner Megan Young playing the title role.

 Products

 Senyora collaborated with Senator Nancy Binay and ABS-CBN to launch the book called Make Love Not War.
 They made it to deflect criticism on social media and increasingly of trolls by stating “We did our part of the book separately.
 It’s like slam book, I have my own share and she has her own,” she explained.
 “It was really designed and conceptualized that we didn’t need to meet.”